Project Litter Gitter in Central Alabama

 In April 2020, the EPA awarded Freshwater Land Trust a $500,000 grant to fund six litter gitters for three years.
 In summer 2020, six new litter gitters were installed, including one device funded by the City of Homewood.
-In October 2020, River Network and Coca-Cola Foundation funded another litter gitter in East Lake Park, and in December 2020, we installed two litter gitters funded by the Jefferson County Department of Health in Trussville and Brighton for a total of ten devices in the Cahaba River and Black Warrior River watersheds.
+In October 2020, River Network and Coca-Cola Foundation funded another litter gitter in East Lake Park.
+In December 2020, we installed two litter gitters funded by the Jefferson County Department of Health in Trussville and Brighton, and in September 2021, a litter gitter sponsored by ABC Coke, a division of Drummond Company, was installed in Five Mile Creek in Tarrant for a total of eleven litter gitters in the Cahaba River and Black Warrior River watersheds.

 Litter Gitters in the Water

 - Valley Creek (Bessemer, funded by the EPA)

 - Valley Creek (Birmingham, funded by the EPA)